 Does HCMS offer a payment plan for membership dues?

-Yes, HCMS offers a payment plan.
-Please contact the HCMS Membership Dept. or the TMA Knowledge Center at 800-880-7955.
+Yes, HCMS offers payment plans.
+Please contact the HCMS Membership Department or the TMA Knowledge Center at 800-880-7955.

 How do I change my mailing address?